U.S. House censures Arizona’s Paul Gosar, boots him from committees - NewsBreak

 U.S. House censures Arizona’s Paul Gosar, boots him from committees

-WASHINGTON — The U.S. House voted 223-207 Wednesday to censure Arizona Republican Rep. Paul Gosar and strip him of his committee assignments, following his social media post of a manipulated cartoon that depicted him attacking Democratic Rep. Alexandria Ocasio-Cortez and President Joe Biden.
+WASHINGTON– The U.S. House voted 223-207 Wednesday to censure Arizona Republican Rep. Paul Gosar and strip him of his committee assignments, following his social media post of a manipulated cartoon that depicted him attacking Democratic Rep. Alexandria Ocasio-Cortez and President Joe Biden.
+Wisconsin’s Democratic Reps.
+Ron Kind, Mark Pocan and Gwen all voted for censure, while Republican Reps.
+Scott Fitzgerald, Mike Gallagher, Glenn Grothman, Bryan Steil and Tom Tiffany all voted against it.

 Republican Reps.
 Liz Cheney of Wyoming and Adam Kinzinger of Illinois voted with all Democrats present for the resolution.
 Rep. David Joyce, (R-Ohio), voted present.
 Not voting were Republican Reps.
 Morgan Griffith of Virginia, Barry Loudermilk of Georgia and Scott Perry of Pennsylvania.